Kong/docs.konghq.com/app/konnect/org-management/audit-logging/webhook.md

 Now that you have an external endpoint and authorization credentials, you can set up a webhook in {{site.konnect_short_name}}.

-Create a webhook by sending a `PUT` request to the `/audit-log-webhook` endpoint with the connection details for your SIEM vendor:
+Create a webhook by sending a request to the `/audit-log-webhook` endpoint with the connection details for your SIEM vendor:

 ```sh
 curl -i -X PATCH https://global.api.konghq.com/v2/audit-log-webhook \